nlScript/nlScript-js/README.md

 In this example we state that we expect a literal "Apply Gaussian blurring with a standard deviation of ", followed by a floating point number, which we name "stddev" for later reference, followed by the literal "pixel(s).".

+Apart from using it in HTML pages in the browser via the JavaScript `<script>` tag, nlScript can be used in Node.js and is compatible with both the ES6 and CommonJS module systems.
+Please find examples below.

 ## Motivation